igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

 Selecting the `URL` option will present a dialog where you enter the full web link URL to one data file and the corresponding index file, if there is one.
 For the other options, a file chooser pops up and you can select files for multiple tracks, along with the corresponding index files.

-!!! note " "
 For indexed files, e.g. BAM files, you must explicitly select the index file along with the data file.
 If you also use IGV-Desktop, you may be used to IGV automatically finding and loading the index file.
 This is not always possible from a web browser, so the behavior is different in IGV-Web.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.
 The `Google Drive` option will not be presented if cookies are disabled in the web browser.